Raamprathap/Birds-Species-Classifier/Readme.md

 # 🦜 Bird Species Classifier

 ## 📌 Overview
-The Bird Species Classifier is a deep learning-based web application that classifies bird species from images using a trained convolutional neural network (CNN).
-Users can upload an image of a bird, and the model will predict its species.
+The Bird Species Classifier is a deep learning-based web application that accurately identifies bird species from uploaded images using a custom-trained convolutional neural network (CNN).
+Simply upload a bird image, and the model will predict its species with high precision.

 ## 🌐 Demo
 Live Deployment: [Bird Species Classifier](https://birds-species-classifier.onrender.com)

 ## 📦 Dataset Structure
 The dataset is organized into training, validation, and testing directories:
 ```
 Birds/
 ├── train/